Picovoice/orca/binding/web/README.md

 );
 ```

+### Streaming vs. Single Synthesis

+Orca supports two modes of operation: streaming and single synthesis.
+In the streaming synthesis mode, Orca processes an incoming text stream in real-time and generates audio in parallel.
+In the single synthesis mode, the complete text needs to be known in advance and is synthesized in a single call to
+the Orca engine.

 ### Custom Pronunciations

 Orca allows the embedding of custom pronunciations in the text via the syntax: `{word|pronunciation}`.
 The pronunciation